South West Doctoral Training Partnership

 The information you provide as part of your application will be shared with other institutions in the partnership for purposes of shortlisting and interviewing.

-Interviews for shortlisted applicants will take place in February 2024.
+Interviews for shortlisted applicants will take place on Wednesday 5 February 2025.

 You may also be interested in